-In this study, it was found that prophylactic anticoagulant therapy was given to 127 COVID-19 patients, and when an evaluation was carried out by checking D-Dimer levels, it was found that 81 people (64%) had normal D-Dimer levels, and 46 people (36%) had D-Dimer levels. -Dimer increases.
+In this study, it was found that prophylactic anticoagulant therapy was given to 127 COVID-19 patients, and when an evaluation was carried out by checking [4] Dimer levels, it was found that 81 people (64%) had normal D-Dimer levels, and 46 people (36%) had D-Dimer levels. -Dimer increases.

-3.8 Correlation between Anticoagulant Prophylaxis and D-Dimer Levels in Patients with Mild, Moderate, and Severe Clinical Symptoms
+3.8 Correlation between Anticoagulant Prophylaxis and D-Dimer Levels in Patients with Mild, Moderate, and Severe Clinical Symptoms two people (1.6%) had D-Dimer levels. -Dimer increases.

-From the data collected, five people (3.6%) had mild clinical symptoms and were given anticoagulant prophylaxis, of which three people (2.3%) had normal D-Dimer levels, and two people (1.6%) had D-Dimer levels. -Dimer increases.
 Followed by 73 people (57.5%) with moderate clinical symptoms and given anticoagulant prophylaxis, of which 49 people (38.6%) had normal D-Dimer levels, and 24 people (18.9%) had increased D-Dimer levels.
 Then, there were 49 people (38.6%) with severe clinical symptoms and were given anticoagulant prophylaxis, of which 29 people (22.9%) had normal D-Dimer levels, and 20 people (15.7%) had increased D-Dimer levels.